 It is important to note that the exact application process may vary depending on the specific brand and type of dermal patch being used, so always read and follow the manufacturer's instructions carefully.

-2- How should it be cared for?
+2- How should it be taken care of?

 3- How to remove it?

-Some people recommend removing the patch while bathing and using warm or hot water to loosen the glue.
-To prevent the glue from sticking to the skin or tattoo, you should wash the area with soap using gentle, circular movements.
-However, be careful not to rub too hard to avoid causing any injuries.
+To it from sticking to the skin or tattoo, you should wash the area with soap using gentle, circular movements.
+But be careful not to rub too hard to avoid causing any injuries.

 4- Does the patch have to be renewed?